Candidates

 • Data exchange with third parties in a tokenization system requires access to a token vault.

-• The token vault ensures that only authorized users can retrieve the original data.
+• The token vault guarantees that only authorized users can retrieve the original data.

 Combining both tokenization and encryption can lead to a more robust security framework.
 While tokenization minimizes exposure to sensitive data in high-frequency data-handling environments, encryption provides an additional layer of security for data at rest and in transit.
+Both methods are often used together for storing payment data securely, especially for recurring payments, as tokenization replaces sensitive payment information with non-sensitive tokens and encryption protects the data during storage and transmission.
 This addresses different types of data and improves overall security.

 Common Use Cases for Data Tokenization